Bahattin Sofuoğlu

 Bahattin Sofuoğlu (1 January 1978 - 25 October 2002) born in Adapazarı, Turkey was a successful motorcycle racer for the Turkish Honda team.

-As the son of a motorcycle repairman, he started racing in 1997 at the age of nineteen.
+As the son of a motorcycle repairman, Sofuoğlu started racing in 1997 at the age of nineteen.
 His two brothers Sinan and Kenan were also motorcycle racers.
-Sinan Sofuoğlu died on May 9, 2008, at the age of 25 in the intensive care unit of Kocaeli University Hospital following a motorcycle accident.
-He was training for the Turkey Motorcycle Championship at İzmit Körfez Circuit in Körfez, Kocaeli, where he fell-off his motorcycle and suffered a broken neck, trauma at the base of his skull, and pulmonary hemorrhage.
+Sinan Sofuoğlu died on May 9, 2008, at the age of 25 in the intensive care unit of Kocaeli University Hospital following a motorcycle crash.
+He was training for the Turkey Motorcycle Championship at İzmit Körfez Circuit in Körfez, Kocaeli, where he fell off his motorcycle and suffered a broken neck, trauma at the base of his skull, and pulmonary hemorrhage.
+His first cousin once removed was named after him.